University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 This salary determination and adjustment procedure applies to salaries for all AP employees.

-The appropriate vice president, chancellor, or dean must submit any request for exception to this policy in writing and/or through Workday to HRS and clearly state the rationale for requesting the exception.
-(See the Workday Request Compensation Change reference guide for instructions.)
+The appropriate executive vice president, vice president, chancellor, or dean must submit any request for exception to this policy in writing and/or through Workday to HRS and clearly state the rationale for requesting the exception.
+(See Workday Request Compensation Change for instructions.)

 New employees are typically hired at a salary rate from the minimum to the average of the salary range.
 In consultation with HRS, hiring departments should consider the applicant’s qualifications and experience when determining a starting salary.